abdelmalekbelghomari/keyboard_recognition/README.md

 To get started with the Audio Forensic Recognition System, please follow the instructions below:

 1. Clone the repository to your local machine.
 2. Install the required dependencies listed in `requirements.txt`.
-(Not available yet)
+(Not complete yet)
 3. Its ready!
 You just have to run the `demo.php` file.